-The saying “time is money” is known to many, but not always well understood as to why the relationship between time and money exists.
+Many people know of the saying “time is money” but do not always understand why the relationship between time and money exists.
 From a production perspective, time is money because time impacts control of time to market.
-It often results in loss of revenue and increases cost due to unnecessary handling, holding and preservation of inventory (including stocks and work-in-process, or WIP) not to mention the potential for damage, theft and obsolescence.
+Longer time to market often results in loss of revenue.
+It also increases cost due to unnecessary handling, holding and preservation of inventory not to mention the potential for damage, theft and obsolescence.
 In the most extreme examples on the most complex projects, stocks explode to the point that construction crews have difficulty knowing what is and is not onsite, leading to multiple orders or double manufacturing.
-Time and these related costs also increase the need for more cash, resulting in lost opportunity, additional financing cost, etc. Therefore, lead time compression, the associated supply process improvement and better management of existing stocks / WIP are important elements of any supply chain optimization effort as well as supplier development programs for capital projects.
+Longer time and its associated costs also increase the need for more cash, resulting in lost opportunity, additional financing cost, etc. Therefore, lead time compression, the associated supply process improvement and better management of existing stocks / WIP are important elements of any supply chain optimization effort as well as supplier development programs for capital projects.

 At the most fundamental level is the understanding that three key elements of time exist: lead time, cycle time and (raw) process time.
 Recognizing the difference between each of these elements of time and their relationship is the first step in learning how to compress lead time (and the associated cost).
 It is also important to understand how various decisions extend lead time and result in other unintended consequences.